 Now review your current inner circle and match the members to the roles.
 Answer the following questions:

 - Do you have roles that are free?
 If yes, try to recruit a friend for that position.
 Do it like you are preparing to interview a candidate for a position.
 What qualities does the perfect hire need to have?

 - Do you have roles where you could do better than what you currently have?
 If yes, think about recruiting one more time.

 - Do you need to swap people around?
 Maybe you are using one of your friends as a different role than his actual skills.
-Consider changing your bahavior.
+Consider changing your behavior.

-“Show me your friends and I will show you your characters” is a famous quote about your inner circle.
 Your friends are not your family and you are not “stuck” with them.
-You have to power to review and model your inner circle.
+You have the power to review and model your inner circle.
 Your personal environment can affect the success or failure of your goals and dreams.